turingschool/mod-0-curriculum/session1/index.md

 <div class="things-to-note">
   <h4>Things to Note</h4>
   <ul>
-    <li>A file removed using the <code>rm</code> command <strong>does not</strong> go into your trash where you could restore it later.</li>
+    <li>A file removed using the <code>rm</code> command <strong>does not</strong> go into your trash where you could restore it later</li>
     <li>Although it may be possible to recover files deleted with <code>rm</code>, it is a difficult process requiring special tools and time.
-For now, assume that any file you remove using the <code>rm</code> command is gone for good.</li>
+For now, assume that any file you remove using the <code>rm</code> command is gone for good</li>
   </ul>
 </div>

-<a name="rmrecursive"></a>
 ### 9. Remove a Directory and Its Contents (rm -rf)

 We can use `rm` to remove a file, but we use a different command when we're removing a directory.
-Since a directory could potentially contain other files and directories inside of it, we use `rm -rf` which stands for remove recursively, or go inside this directory and remove everything inside of it as well.
+Since a directory could potentially contain other files and directories inside of it, we use `rm -rf` which stands for remove _recursively_, or go inside this directory and remove everything inside of it as well.

 In order to remove a directory, you must be OUTSIDE of that directory.
 For example, if I'm inside a `books` directory and I want to remove it, I first need to get out of it using `cd ..`, then use the `rm -rf books`: